yalzeee/Python-tutorial-series/README.md

 # Python-tutorial-series
-This repository is dedicated to learning new things on pythopython
+This repository is dedicated to learning new things on python